 TradeKing, on the other hand, only offers phone or chat during business hours, as well as email and snail-mail services.
 While that’s perfectly adequate, it’s not the same kind of support that Scottrade provides.

 All in all, selecting the right online broker for you depends entirely on what you’re looking for.
-If you want the greater benefit of infrastructure and more variety of choice, Scottrade will be perfect for you.
+If you want the greater benefit of infrastructure and more variety of choice, Scottrade might be a good option.
 If you want better trading tools and lower prices, you might want to go with TradeKing.
-Either way, you’ll be off to a good start in your trading career.

 ©alexmit/123RF Stock Photo, ©rawpixel/123RF Stock Photo